Muskansmileee/Netflix-gpt/README.md

   - Sign up form
   - Form validating
   - useRef hook
+  - used firebase as backend.
+   - go to the official website firebase.google.com and make a new project , do as they say.
+   - configure everything from making js file to deploy.

 #Features :
 - sign in page - form having email password and sign in button.